OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/fast-withdrawals.md

 user_story: As a current or prospective Orbit chain owner, I need to understand how to integrate with the Fast Withdrawal feature.
 content_type: get-started
 ---

-## Enable fast withdrawals on your Orbit chain

 Fast Withdrawals is a feature allowing Orbit chains to achieve configurable, fast finality.
 With Fast Withdrawals, Orbit chains can achieve a finality time as low as 15 minutes.
 This is accomplished through the addition of a new `AnyTrustFastConfirmer` role set on the rollup contract, which is an address that has the permissions to confirm new state assertions.
 This role will be set to a committee or multisig of validators ("the Fast Withdrawals Committee") that unanimously votes to confirm new state transitions at the defined Fast Withdrawals frequency.